Skip to main content

 Sold separately: TV streamer, remote microphone, charging cases beyond the model default, and any aftercare beyond four years.

-Free hearing test and consultation
+Boots hearing test cost and consultation

 Boots Hearingcare offers a free hearing test in-branch with a registered hearing aid dispenser.
 The appointment runs 30–45 minutes and produces a full audiogram that you can take to any other provider for a second quote.
 There is no obligation to buy aids on the day.
 Free wax checks are also available at most branches, and ear wax removal (microsuction) is offered separately at £40–£90.